arjunpunnappurath/Stock-Order-Execution/README.md

 How to run the code:

 Open the solution and preass F5 to start.
-We have added the input file to the project and the output file will be generated in the temp folder of the system.
+The input file to the project and the output file will be generated in the temp folder of the system.

 Class Design